Pasquale Di Sabatino

-Pasquale Di Sabatino (born 20 January 1988, in Atri) is a professional racing driver from Italy.
+Pasquale Di Sabatino (born 20 January 1988, in Atri) is an Italian former professional racing driver.
 He has previously competed in the Formula Renault 3.5 Series where he was a race winner.
 He drove in the World Touring Car Championship for bamboo-engineering in 2012.

 Career

 Formula Junior

 After an early career in karting, Di Sabatino stepped up to single–seaters in 2005, racing in the Italian Formula Junior 1600 series.
 Driving for the Tomcat Racing team, he secured ten podium places in twelve races, including five victories, to comfortably win the title ahead of Mihai Marinescu and former Scuderia Toro Rosso Formula One driver Jaime Alguersuari.

 Formula Renault 2.0

 In November 2005, Di Sabatino graduated to Formula Renault, taking part in the Italian Formula Renault 2.0 Winter Series held at Adria International Raceway.
 In the four races he contested he took one podium place to finish tenth in the standings.

 The following year, he raced in the full Italian Formula Renault 2.0 championship, but failed to score a point in the twelve races he entered.